mboyov/apache2-php7.2/README.md

 ## Compose

-Replace the volume line "/jmboy/dev/" with your working directory and execute the following command:
+In the docker-compose.yml file replace the volume line "/jmboy/dev/" with your working directory and execute the following command:

 docker-compose up